Fiscal Year 2021 (July 1, 2020 to June 30, 2021 with supplemental information to December 31, 2021)

 WELLNESS PROGRAMS…

-WELLNESS PROGRAMMING CONTINUES TO BE A KEY APPROACH TO SERVICE…With the support of our partners and generous donors, PFNCA provided more than 1,600 wellness classes online using Zoom during FY21 in response to COVID-19.
+WELLNESS PROGRAMMING CONTINUES TO BE A KEY APPROACH TO SERVICE…With the support of our partners and generous donors, PFNCA provided more than 1,800 wellness classes online using Zoom during most of FY22 in response to COVID-19.
+In consultation with our Medical Advisory Board, in-person classes returned at some locations starting in April of 2022.
 The classes were provided at no cost to participants.

-WALK OFF PARKINSON’S… PFNCA’s awareness and fundraising program was held as a hybrid effort in response to COVID-19 and featured a virtual welcome ceremony and in-person celebration.
-The program included educational presentations by Drs.
-Debra Ehrlich, Pritha Ghosh and Steve Grill, and raised more than $240,000.
-The in-person celebration was held at Shirley Povich Field in Rockville, Maryland.
+WALK OFF PARKINSON’S… PFNCA’s awareness, educational and fundraising program was held as a hybrid effort in response to COVID-19 in September of 2021 and returned in person in October of 2022.
+In 2022, the program included educational presentations by Drs.
+Debra Ehrlich, Pritha Ghosh, Alexander Ksendozosky and Steve Grill, and raised more than $250,000.
+The program was held at Shirley Povich Field in Rockville, Maryland.

-PARKINSON MOBILE RESOURCE UNIT HITS THE ROAD…after limited use in 2020 due to COVID-19, PFNCA’s outreach truck — the Parkinson Mobile Resource Unit — participated in parades to raise awareness of Parkinson’s in Washington, D.C., Alexandria, VA and Silver Spring, MD in 2021.
+PARKINSON MOBILE RESOURCE UNIT HITS THE ROAD… PFNCA’s outreach truck — the Parkinson Mobile Resource Unit — participated in parades to raise awareness of Parkinson’s in Washington, D.C. as well as community events in Alexandria, Virginia in 2022.

 FINANCIALLY SPEAKING…

-LEVERAGING DONATIONS WITH IN-KIND SUPPORT…We had in-kind support (donations of products and services) of more than $450,000.
+LEVERAGING DONATIONS WITH IN-KIND SUPPORT…We had in-kind support (donations of products and services) of nearly $450,000.

 USING DONATED OFFICE SPACE…We continue to operate out of donated office space, which saves tens of thousands of dollars annually.